ViAsmit/A_Social_Media/README.md

 ## Features

-* #### Customer Module
+* #### Login and Registration
-    *  Registration and login for Customer
+    *  Registration and login for User
-    *  Customer can Modify his/her profile
+    *  User can view his/her profile

-    *  Customer can select One Way/Round Trip and Multi City Trip
-    *  Customer can have a access of own activity dashboard
+* #### Feed Section
-    *  Customer can view own trip history
+    *  User can view feed section, only after registration, or login
-    *  Customer will receive notification for each activity related to him/her.
-    *  Customer can pay fare online or offline mode as per the policy
-    *  Customers can schedule immediate/later ride as per their convenience
+    *  User can create new posts.
+    *  User can like and comment on posts.
-    *  Customer can view the rating of any Driver/Cab
+    *  User can view his/her friends post in feed section.
-    *  Customer can give the rating for Cab and Driver related to him/her

-* #### Vendor/Driver Module
+* #### Profile

-    *  Registration and login for Vendor/Driver
-    *  Vendor/Driver can Modify his/her profile
+    *  User can view his/her profile
-    *  Vendor/Driver can have a access of own activity dashboard
-    *  Vendor/Driver can view own schedule ( upcoming rides).
-    *  Vendor/Driver will receive notification for each activity related to him/her.
-    *  Vendor/Driver can view their ride history (Past Completed Ride).
-    *  Vendor/Driver can select the area as per their convenience.(From where they want expect ride)
-    *  Vendor/Driver can view the rating of Customer
+    *  User can view his/her friends.
-    *  Vendor/Driver can give the rating for Customer after completing the ride.
+    *  User can see new friend's suggestions.
+    *  User can send or recieve friend request.
+    *  User can message any user, from his/her profile.

-* #### Admin Module
+* #### Messages

-    *  Enable and Disable Customer/Driver
-    *  Admin can have a access for complete dashboard activities
+    * User can start a coversation with a friend.
-    *  Admin can add/modify the Customer/Driver Details
-    *  Admin will receive notification for each activity
-    *  Admin can generate weekly/monthly report from activity dashboard
-    *  Admin can view total revenue w.r.t.
-Customer or Driver
-    *  Admin can modify fare structure
-    *  Admin can modify pickup locations
+    * User can delete messages

+* #### Extra Features

+     * User can see General Alerts, Notification, and Message Alerts, from the home page.